 Therefore, I ask all of you how much insurance would you pay to ensure that your kids find meaningful jobs so they don't grow up extremely angry at the world?

 My answer: Everything I have short of going bankrupt.
+There is simply nothing I wouldn't do to help my children live a meaningful life.

 Let me share a couple stories that demonstrate why too much work or not enough work created unhappiness and hate.

-Insurance As A Protection Against Unhappiness
+Career Insurance As A Protection Against Unhappiness

 When I talked to my softball buddy, Biff about his upbringing he said that his parents were never home when he got back from school.
 As a result, he hung out with some unmotivated kids who experimented with drugs and liked to skip class as much as possible.
 He was hardly ever happy.